Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-With a population of 138,915, 52,977 total housing units (homes and apartments), and a median house value of $365,917, New Haven real estate prices are well above average cost compared to national prices.
+With 138,915 people, 52,977 houses or apartments, and a median cost of homes of $365,917, New Haven real estate prices are well above average cost compared to national prices.

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in New Haven, accounting for 42.20% of the city's housing units.
 Other types of housing that are prevalent in New Haven include large apartment complexes or high rise apartments ( 32.64%), single-family detached homes ( 19.74%), and a few row houses and other attached homes ( 5.22%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 New Haven is dominated by renter-occupied one, two, or no bedrooms apartments.
 73.49% of New Haven's dwellings are rentals.